pith. sign in

 Referee Report

 Summary.
-The manuscript analyzes driven-dissipative activated random walk with sleep probability p on the complete graph, incorporating a sink that traps particles with probability q_n.
-It establishes that the number of sleeping particles S_n under the stationary distribution admits a Gumbel scaling limit when exp(-n^{1/3}) ≪ q_n ≪ n^{-1/2}, which implies the stationary configuration is not a product measure.
-It further proves that S_n/n converges to p if and only if q_n = e^{-o(n)}, and identifies a phase transition in the number of jumps required for stabilization at density p when q_n = 0.
+The manuscript studies driven-dissipative activated random walk with sleep probability p on the n-vertex complete graph with a sink that absorbs jumps with probability q_n.
+It proves that the stationary number of sleeping particles S_n admits a Gumbel scaling limit when exp(-n^{1/3}) ≪ q_n ≪ n^{-1/2}.
+Additional results establish that S_n/n converges to p if and only if q_n = e^{-o(n)}, and that the number of jumps to stabilization undergoes a phase transition at density p when q_n = 0.
+The analysis reduces the configuration to a Markov chain on the count of active particles and analyzes its stationary marginals directly.

 Simulated Author's Rebuttal